teamapps-org/ansible-collection-teamapps-general/roles/zammad/README.md

     - role: teamapps.general.zammad
 ~~~

+## Disable automatic reindex on big instances

+by default, zammad rebuilds the elasticsearch index on every fresh start
+for big installations it can take more than 1h (27'000 Tickets)
+alternative: reindex manually.

+Set variable

+* `zammad_elasticsearch_reindex: False`

+and run after every update:

+* `docker-compose exec zammad-railsserver rake zammad:searchindex:rebuild`

 ## Grafana Zammad Integration

 You can expose elasticsearch through the webproxy with basic auth and limit to GET and POST requests for connecting to Elasticsearch from Grafana.